OBOFoundry/OBOFoundry.github.io/ontology/xpo.md

 activity_status: active
 ---

-The Xenopus Phenotype Ontology represents and standardizes anatomical, cellular, and gene function phenotypes in Xenopus, the African clawed frogs.
-The XPO is being designed primarily to support phenotype curation in Xenbase, the model organism database for Xenopus, and to facilitate mappings between frog phenotypes and human disease.
+The Xenopus Phenotype Ontology represents and standardizes phenotypes occurring throughout the development of the African frogs Xenopus laevis and tropicalis.
+It supports the annotation of phenotypes in Xenbase and is designed to integrate Xenopus data with genotype, phenotype, and disease data across species.